 Is your goal worth working hard to accomplish?
 Is it meaningful to you or is it something others think you should do?
 Would it delay or prevent you from achieving a more important goal?
 Are you willing to commit?

-Create deadlines for your goals.
+Create deadlines f/ your goals.
 Keep your timeline realistic and flexible.

-Remember: Deadlines are what make people take action.
+Remember: Deadlines are what makes people take action.
 Smartly distribute your goals over time leading up to your deadline.